 Still, they are relatively common coins in that millions were made.
 So, if you find a 1946 penny in pocket change or a bank roll, it’s likely to have much wear.
 Therefore, it will be worth less than an uncirculated 1946 penny.

-Below is a rundown on the 1946 penny value, as well as mintage figures — which tell you exactly how many were made:
+Here is a rundown on the current 1946 penny value, as well as mintage figures — so you’ll know exactly how many were made:

 - 1946 penny (no mintmark, made in Philadelphia) — 991,655,000 minted; worth 2 to 5+ cents